Ujas-Goti/CS401_Group-4_Communications_System/README.md

 ## Project Constraints
 - **Text based chats only**
 - **Users must be within the same organization's local network in order to chat**
+- **Messages must be delivered in under 5 seconds under normal connection